Skip to content

 • Origin : Southeast Asia

-• Color : white flesh dotted with purple streaks
+• Colour : white flesh speckled with purple streaks

 • Taste : more subtle, earthy and slightly nutty